Insect morphology: Exoskeleton

-The insect outer skeleton, the cuticle, is made up of two layers; the epicuticle, which is a thin, waxy, water-resistant outer layer and contains no chitin, and the layer under it called the procuticle.
+The insect's outer skeleton, the cuticle, consists of two layers; the epicuticle, which is a thin, waxy, water-resistant outer layer that lacks chitin, and the layer under it is called the procuticle.
 This is chitinous and much thicker than the epicuticle and has two layers, the outer is the exocuticle while the inner is the endocuticle.
-The tough and flexible endocuticle is built from numerous layers of fibrous chitin and proteins, criss-crossing each other in a sandwich pattern, while the exocuticle is rigid and sclerotized.
+The tough and flexible endocuticle is built from numerous layers of fibrous chitin and proteins, crisscrossing each other in a sandwich pattern, while the exocuticle is rigid and sclerotized.
 The exocuticle is greatly reduced in many soft-bodied insects, especially the larval stages (e.g., caterpillars).
 Chemically, chitin is a long-chain polymer of a N-acetylglucosamine, a derivative of glucose.
-In its unmodified form, chitin is translucent, pliable, resilient and quite tough.
+In its unmodified form, chitin is translucent, pliable, and resilient.
 In arthropods, however, it is often modified, becoming embedded in a hardened proteinaceous matrix, which forms much of the exoskeleton.
 In its pure form, it is leathery, but when encrusted in calcium carbonate, it becomes much harder.
-The difference between the unmodified and modified forms can be seen by comparing the body wall of a caterpillar (unmodified) to a beetle (modified).
+The difference between the unmodified and modified forms is evident when comparing the body wall of a caterpillar (unmodified) to a beetle (modified).

-From the embryonic stages itself, a layer of columnar or cuboidal epithelial cells gives rise to the external cuticle and an internal basement membrane.
-The majority of insect material is held in the endocuticle.
+From the embryonic stages, a layer of columnar or cuboidal epithelial cells gives rise to the external cuticle and an internal basement membrane.
+The majority of insect material is inside of the endocuticle.
 The cuticle provides muscular support and acts as a protective shield as the insect develops.
-However, since it cannot grow, the external sclerotised part of the cuticle is periodically shed in a process called "moulting".
-As the time for moulting approaches, most of the exocuticle material is reabsorbed.
-In moulting, first the old cuticle separates from the epidermis (apolysis).
-Enzymatic moulting fluid is released between the old cuticle and epidermis, which separates the exocuticle by digesting the endocuticle and sequestering its material for the new cuticle.
+However, since it cannot grow, the external sclerotized part of the cuticle is periodically shed in a process called "molting".
+As the time for molting approaches, most of the exocuticle material is reabsorbed.
+In molting, the old cuticle separates from the epidermis (apolysis).
+Enzymatic molting fluid is then released between the old cuticle and epidermis, which separates the exocuticle by digesting the endocuticle and sequestering its material for the new cuticle.
 When the new cuticle has formed sufficiently, the epicuticle and reduced exocuticle are shed in ecdysis.

-The four principal regions of an insect body segment are: tergum or dorsal, sternum or ventral and the two pleura or laterals.
-Hardened plates in the exoskeleton are called sclerites, which are subdivisions of the major regions – tergites, sternites and pleurites, for the respective regions tergum, sternum, and pleuron.
+The four principal regions of an insect body segment are the tergum or dorsal, sternum or ventral, and the two pleura or laterals.
+Hardened plates in the exoskeleton are called sclerites, which are subdivisions of the major regions – tergites, sternites, and pleurites, for respective regions tergum, sternum, and pleuron.